Article

 If you are looking for investments to fill a gap in your portfolio our Charles Stanley Direct Online Investing Preferred List could help.
 This collection of investments is chosen by our Research Team to represent our best ideas across the major sectors.

-Alternatively, for those simply wanting a well-diversified income portfolio in a single investment, Charles Stanley Monthly High Income is monitored and rebalanced by Charles Stanley experts.
+Alternatively, for those who simply want a well-diversified portfolio producing a regular income in a single investment, a multi asset fund could be a consideration.
+Charles Stanley Monthly High Income is monitored and rebalanced by Charles Stanley experts.
 It covers the asset classes mentioned above with a maximum of 35% in equities, meaning it is aimed at investors with a medium-low risk outlook.
-Although it is a relatively cautious investment it is subject to market fluctuations and can fall in value as well as rise.
+Although it is a relatively cautious investment it is subject to market fluctuations and both capital and income can fall in value as well as rise.

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.